Working in Singapore

 - Type of government: republic and parliamentary democracy.

 - Laws and customs: there are severe penalties for all drug offences and the death penalty is imposed for those found guilty of drug trafficking.
 A wide range of offences, including vandalism and visa overstaying, can carry a penalty of corporal punishment.
 On-the-spot fines are very common and are issued for offences such as smoking in public places, jaywalking and littering.
+Eating and drinking is prohibited on public transport.

 - Emergency numbers: 995 Ambulance and Fire, 999 Police.
 UK citizens in Singapore who need assistance can get help from the British High Commission in Singapore.